Fulguritude/roger-skyline-1/README.md

-Roadmap for roger-skyline-1 for Debian (Xubuntu), with inspiration from DMaxence's original guide.
+Roadmap for roger-skyline-1 for Debian (Xubuntu), with inspiration from DMaxence's and jmoussu's original guides.

 Man pages:
 - sudo